 “Upset me?
 Are you kidding, you may have saved my life…well, my face anyway.
 Get some rest and we’ll talk later.”

 Harriet nodded, unsure of what her sister was talking about.
 Rachel let herself out of the room.
 Harriet puzzled over what Samentha could have said, until her eyes felt heavy.
 Harriet fell into a deep exhausted sleep and dreamt of being chased by a shadow.
 It pursued her through the house and out into darkened streets.
 The sound of their echoing footsteps and Harriet’s heavy breathing was ominous.
-Eventually cornering her in an alley.
+Eventually, it cornered her in an alley.

 Harriet recoiled with fear, believing the being meant her harm.
 Wordlessly, it drew near and launched itself into her.
 She realized that it was Samentha taking possession of her body.
 For the duration of the dream, she systematically hunted down and executed Stryker’s inner circle until the man was isolated.
 He was begging for his life, when Samentha slit his throat, laughing maniacally.
 Harriet awoke with a start drenched with sweat and realized that she was the one laughing.

 She lay on the damp sheets and waited for her galloping heartbeat to slow down.
 Harriet wasn’t sure which she found more disturbing; the violence that Samentha unleashed or the almost orgasmic sense of relief she felt to be out from under Stryker’s thumb after all those years.
 It was only a dream, but it had felt very real.